statdivlab/q2-breakaway/README.md

 qiime tools view richness-better-plot.qzv
 ```

-The error bars are very small in this dataset, but they're there!
+And now there are error bars around our estimates!